December CFSAC Part 2: Touchdowns Will Win the Game

 - Third, give simplified treatment guidance, something that can fit on half a page.
 We can have it all in one page: diagnostic criteria and five treatment, activity and exposure change recommendations.
 Keep it simple.

-I know that something distributed from a reputable source will require some evidence, studies or something like that.
+I know that something distributed from a reputable source will first require some evidence, studies or something like that.
 But here are a few simple things that primary (and specialty) doctors could know, if we did a campaign of diagnosis and treatment suggestions:

 - SEID patients tend to have exaggerated and unusual side effects to drug treatments.
 Start low on any symptom drug treatment.